Simulation and Skills

 Equipment and kit

-As far as possible the equipment that we use in skills, practice and simulation teaching replicates that found in the clinical environment; however as we work with a wide range of different practice partners across acute and community trusts and a wide variety of private care providers, we cannot guarantee that it will be the same as that found in the clinical placement areas.
+The equipment we use in skills, practice and simulation teaching replicates that found in the clinical environment; however as we work with a wide range of different practice partners across acute and community trusts and a wide variety of private care providers, we cannot guarantee that it will be the same as that found in the clinical placement areas.

 Students are always taught the core principles that apply to all equipment for a given procedure, however it remains the practice partner’s responsibility to ensure that students receive training in equipment specific to that placement area or trust.